Alan Fisher (broadcast journalist): Career

 Fisher began his career writing for his local newspaper The Motherwell Times and broadcasting on Hospital Radio Law while still at High school.
 He also appeared as a panelist on a BBC Scotland Sunday afternoon current affairs for teenagers called "The Sunday Club".
 His first job was at Moray Firth Radio in 1983.
 And then North Sound Radio before he moved to what was then Grampian TV (now STV North) and then Scottish TV before moving to GMTV, where he worked for 13 years.
 In 2005 he joined Al Jazeera.
 He worked at both GMTV and Al Jazeera while they were launching new services.
 He joined GMTV in 1992.
 GMTV was launched in January 1993.
 While at GMTV, Fisher was Ireland correspondent based in Belfast for three years, senior news correspondent based in London for four and chief correspondent for six years.
 Al Jazeera English was launched in 2006.

 Fisher reported from Iraq during the 2003 invasion for GMTV.
 While at GMTV, he also covered the Irish ceasefire agreements in 1994, the Dunblane school massacre in 1996, the Indian earthquake in 2001, and the 2005 London bombings on 7/7.
 Fisher interviewed Irish President Mary Robinson in 1993.
 He said the death of Princess Diana was the biggest news event he covered while at GMTV.

-While based in the United States, Fisher covered Republican Party presidential candidate Mitt Romney's presidential campaign in 2012.
+While based in the United States, Fisher has covered Republican Party presidential candidate Mitt Romney's presidential campaign in 2012.
 He anchored Al Jazeera's coverage from the 2012 Republican National Convention in Tampa and co-anchored coverage of the three presidential and one vice-president debate.
 He also featured heavily in the station's coverage of President Barack Obama's second inauguration.
 He wrote the book Romney's Run following the election with all profits going to journalism charities.
 He covered Donald Trump's 2016 presidential campaign, the 2020 United States presidential election and was the journalist who provided live commentary on both Barack Obama and Donald Trump's final moments in the White House as president.
 He also reported extensively on the second impeachment trial of Donald Trump.
 In 2022, Fisher reported extensively from Ukraine during the war with Russia.
-He also reported from Edinburgh and London on the death of Queen Elizabeth II providing live commentary at key moments and covered the double bombing in Jerusalem in November.
+He also reported from Edinburgh and London on the death of Queen Elizabeth II providing live commentary at key moments.
 Fisher spent two months at the end of 2023, reporting from Jerusalem, Tel Aviv and Ramallah on the war in Gaza.
-This after extensive coverage in July that year on the Israeli raids in Jenin in the Occupied West Bank.
 In 2024, he covered the successful Trump Presidential campaign, reporting around the country then live from West Palm Beach, Florida on the evening of the election.

+In March 2026, Fisher anchored the launch of the new Al Jazeera segment "This is America" from the Washington studios.
+It has become a regular part of Jazeera's weekday programming, with rotating anchors.

 For the "Talk to Al Jazeera" series, his interviewees have included Martin McGuiness; Joyce Banda and Bill and Melinda Gates.